seanbchaney/M3.2_Lab/README.md

-# web-dev-starter
+# M3.2 Lab

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This project involves creating a well-structured HTML document to represent a formal letter.
+The letter is a response from Dr. Eleanor Gaye, a research fellow at the University of Awesome, to a prospective PhD student, Miss Eileen Dover, regarding her application to the university.
+The letter is intended to be hosted on the university's intranet and adheres to modern web standards, including proper HTML semantics, accessibility, and clean code practices.

 ## Getting Started